GoogleCloudPlatform/deploymentmanager-samples/walkthroughtutorial.md

 After completing this tutorial, you can apply these techniques to carry out tasks such as:

-+   Creating and managing Google Cloud Platform (GCP) resources using templates
++   Creating and managing Google Cloud resources using templates
 +   Harnessing templates to reuse deployment paradigms
 +   Deploying multiple resources at once
-+   Configuring GCP resources such as Cloud Storage, Compute Engine, and Cloud SQL to work together
++   Configuring Google Cloud resources such as Cloud Storage, Compute Engine, and Cloud SQL to work together

 This tutorial assumes that you are familiar with YAML syntax and are comfortable running commands in a Linux terminal.

 ### Select a project

-Select a GCP Console project to use for this tutorial.
+Select a Google Cloud project to use for this tutorial.

 <walkthrough-project-setup></walkthrough-project-setup>